dev-preetamraj/llm-kit/README.md

-# llm-kit
+# llm-kit-pro

-**llm-kit** is a unified, async-first Python toolkit for interacting with multiple Large Language Model (LLM) providers through a consistent, provider-agnostic API.
+**llm-kit-pro** is a unified, async-first Python toolkit for interacting with multiple Large Language Model (LLM) providers through a consistent, provider-agnostic API.

 It supports: